Nfloc/DND-Infinity/README.md

-read and write a formatted RFID tag to create a portable DND spreadsheet.
+read and write a formatted RFID tag to create a portable DND character stat list.

+**Created by Owen Haney, Atishay Jain, and Jacob Butler**